Table of Contents

 Building my playlists to dive deep into topics from subject matter experts.
 Catching with replays from webinars, talks, meetups, and live Q&As, I could not attend in communities I engage.
 Digging craft from creatives from around the world in arts.
 Learning from how-tos.

 Translating any content using machine learning and my human skills.
 Especially in English-French.
-Sometimes, people in my network share in German, Spanish, Danish, and Chinese.
-So I use the tool to translate in French or English documents or extracts from blog posts.
+Sometimes, my network members share in their own local language.
+So I use the tool to translate documents or extracts from blog posts to understand and mull over them.

-Rotana Ty Top Tools for Learning & Working
+Rotana Ty’s Top Tools for Learning & Working

 |5||Google Reader||Google Reader||Feedly||Feedly||Feedly||Feedly||Feedly